-Better education and technology for all will give more significant opportunities for those who don’t have any.
+Better education and technology will give more significant opportunities to those who don’t have any.

 With the rise of autonomous vehicles, it seems inevitable that taxi drivers will soon no longer be needed.
 Companies like Uber and Lyft have already dramatically damaged the standard taxi business and are working on their autonomous vehicles.

-Not only are taxi drivers at risk, but any delivery person is as well.
-Everyone from restaurant delivery drivers to FedEx delivery men to amazon drivers will lose jobs autonomous vehicles.
+Taxi drivers are at risk, but any delivery person is as well.
+Everyone from restaurant delivery drivers to FedEx delivery men to amazon drivers will lose jobs in autonomous vehicles.

 The early days of self-driving cars are already upon us, and so far, Tesla seems to be winning that race.

 Statistics indicate that around 1.3 million people die yearly, not to mention the 20-50 million injured in car accidents each year.

 Autonomous vehicles will save millions of lives and immensely drive down medical costs.

 ATMs and online banking are getting better, and we will no longer need bank tellers anymore.

 To go even further, we now see self-checkout machines in places like Wal-Mart and other stores, which take away check-out clerks’ jobs.
 You could extend this to any store.

 Clerks would become AI, and humans would no longer be necessary to do the job.
 With this in place, any store could remain open 24 hours a day, seven days a week, as AI does not need breaks and can work 24 hours a day if required.